List of Confederate states by date of admission to the Confederacy: Provisional Constitution of the Confederate States adoption dates

 A provisional congress made up of six Southern states meeting at the Alabama State Capitol in Montgomery, Alabama, approved the Provisional Constitution of the Confederate States on February 8, 1861.
+The four Southern states that seceded following the Fall of Fort Sumter would adopt the Provisional Constitution of the Confederate States following each state’s secession rather than approving or ratifying it like the original seven southern states.
 On February 18, 1862, the temporary government under the Provisional Constitution of the Confederate States was replaced with a permanent federal government under the Confederate States Constitution.